Risks of Porcelain Veneers

 Dentist in Alpharetta

-Proper aftercare is also paramount once you have Porcelain Veneers.
-With proper care, your veneers can last for years to come.
-Properly cared for Porcelain Veneers can last five, ten, even twenty years.
-Even with proper aftercare, however, your veneers may eventually need to be replaced due to wear, cracking, breakage, trauma to the tooth or other factors.
-Replacement of a Porcelain Veneer is not significantly less expensive than the initial Porcelain Veneer procedure.
-In fact, the procedure for replacing a Porcelain Veneer is virtually identical to the initial Porcelain Veneer procedure.
-Without proper aftercare, your Porcelain Veneers may need to be replaced much sooner, greatly increasing the cost of Porcelain Veneers over your lifetime.
+Proper aftercare is important once you have porcelain veneers.
+With proper care, your veneers can last for many years to come.
+However, your veneers may eventually need to be replaced due to wear, cracking, breakage, trauma to the tooth or other factors.
+The procedure for replacing a porcelain veneer is virtually identical to the initial procedure.

-While durable, Porcelain Veneers are not invincible.
-Unlike composite veneers, Porcelain Veneers cannot be repaired.
-Instead a chipped or cracked veneer must be completely replaced.
-To maximize the life of your veneers, you should avoid bad habits like biting your fingernails, chewing on pen tops, paperclips or pencils and clenching your jaw or grinding your teeth.
-You may wish to avoid biting down into hard substances with your veneers, and take the precaution of slicing apples before eating them.
-These tips should help you avoid chipping or cracking your new porcelain veneers.
+To maximize the life of your veneers, you should avoid bad habits such as biting your fingernails, chewing on pen tops, paperclips or pencils, clenching your jaw or grinding your teeth.
+You may wish to avoid biting down into hard substances, such as apples, with your veneers.
+These tips should help you avoid damaging your new porcelain veneers.

-Particularly in the first weeks after application of Porcelain Veneers, your teeth may be sensitive to heat or cold.
+Particularly in the first weeks after application of porcelain veneers, your teeth may be sensitive to heat or cold.
 This sensitivity is usually temporary and should fade with time.
-Although your dentist will make every effort to remove as little of your tooth enamel as possible, there is the risk of trauma to the tooth which could result in a permanent increase in tooth sensitivity.
 Finally, you should be careful to maintain proper oral hygiene after the application of Porcelain Veneers.
-Porcelain Veneers do not protect your underlying teeth from decay, so it is extremely important to brush and floss regularly and to see your dentist every six months for a checkup and a thorough teeth cleaning.
+Porcelain veneers do not protect your underlying teeth from decay, so it is extremely important to brush and floss regularly.
+You will need to see your dentist for a checkup and a thorough cleaning at least every six months.